Writing query templates

 In this query, only 2 of the 3 "cond" variables will be true.

-As a total of 3 all_conds
+As a total of 3 all_conds values are supported by the query

 template, 8 different queries can be generated from it using different

-subsets of all_conds
+subsets of all_conds.

 [ ]